ENGIN 2213 – Introduction to Digital Systems

 I will post old course exams here.
-I don’t usually recycle questions, and I have greatly changed the types of questions I give, but they are nonetheless still good study guides.
+I don’t recycle questions now that we are stuck with online exams (thanks COVID), and I have greatly changed the types of questions I give, but they are nonetheless still good study guides.

 Dr. P’s YouTube Channel – I have made some videos on common digital systems topics such as how breadboards work, how to connect DIP switches, and how to use current limiting resistors with LEDs.
 Subscribe to my YouTube channel in case I make more videos in the future.

 Exploring Binary – interesting information about binary numbers, binary arithmetic, floating-point numbers, and more

 Two’s Complement Representation: Theory and Examples – an in-depth look at the theory and concepts of two’s complement numbers and signed binary arithmetic.

 Boolean Identities – detailed explanations and derivations of all of the Boolean identities.

 Ben Eater YouTube Channel – explains many of the concepts of sequential circuit devices such as latches and flip flops.
 (He also shows you how to build your own 8-bit computer.)

 555 Timer Clock Frequency Calculator – input values for R1, R2, and C, and the website calculates the value of the output clock frequency and duty cycle

 Everything about the Quine-McCluskey Method – a nice explanation about how the Quine-McCluskey algorithm works.

 How a CPU is Made – this video from Global Foundries takes you through the steps to creating a microchip.
 This is relevant to our class discussion about semiconductor materials and transistors.